Availability: | |

 - Use a damp cloth or water spray to cool the heated line quickly.

-- Alternatively, let it cool naturally for a smoother break.
+- Another option, let it cool naturally for a smoother break.

 5. Snap the Glass